MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 to be granted even if conditions change which would otherwise conflict with policy.
 For example, you may choose to have location conditions applied to limit access to only within your corporate walls, but after sign-in, the user may pick their laptop up and walk out the door while still retaining access.
-In addition, custom VSTS authentication mechanisms including personal access tokens, alternate authentication, OAuth and SSH keys are not constrained or checked by conditional access policy.
+In addition, custom Azure DevOps Services authentication mechanisms including personal access tokens, alternate authentication, OAuth and SSH keys are not constrained or checked by conditional access policy.